 Always check an attorney’s background and for any history of complaints with the local bar.
 It’s also good to research the results that they often obtain in cases similar to your own.

 Finally, don’t hire an attorney simply because you saw their name in a television ad or on a billboard.
-When you are seeking the best attorney for your situation, performing due diligence is critical, as is finding a good “fit.”
+When you are seeking the best personal injury lawyer for your situation, performing due diligence is critical, as is finding a good “fit.”
 Hire the attorney around whom you feel most comfortable and whom you believe will represent you well.